Congress says Union of States 'under assault' in Modi govt, cites 'President of Bharat' in G20 dinner invite | Politics

 The G20 Summit is being held in the national capital from September 9 to 10 under India's presidency and several heads of state from across the world, including US President Joe Biden, are attending the event.

 In another post, Ramesh alleged, ''Mr. Modi can continue to distort history and divide India, that is Bharat, that is a Union of States.
-But we will not be deterred.''.
+But we will not be deterred.'' ''After all, what is the objective of INDIA parties?
+It is BHARAT Bring Harmony, Amity, Reconciliation And Trust.
+Judega BHARAT Jeetega INDIA!'' said Ramesh, whose party is a constituent of the opposition Indian National Developmental Inclusive Alliance (INDIA).
+Ramesh also urged people to remember that it was the BJP that came up with 'India Shining' to which the Congress' response was 'Aam Aadmi ko Kya Mila'.

-''This is petty politics because they are scared of INDIA.
-Try what you will, Modi ji.
-Judega Bharat, Jeetega INDIA,'' Venugopal said on X.
+''Also remember that it was the BJP that came up with Digital India, Start Up India, New India, and so on to which the Congress' response was the Bharat Jodo Yatra, the first anniversary of whose launch is day after tomorrow,'' Ramesh added.

-Congress MP and party's deputy leader in Rajya Sabha Pramod Tiwari said, ''These people have started hating the word India.
+Congress MP and the party's deputy leader in Rajya Sabha, Pramod Tiwari, said, ''These people have started hating the word India.
 But the country is known as India as per our Constitution and they will have to work as per the Constitution.''
 Congress leader Shashi Tharoor said while there is no constitutional objection to calling India 'Bharat', he hopes the government will not be so foolish to completely dispense with 'India' which has incalculable brand value.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)